raphael2692/smart-RSS/README.md

 ## Planned features
 - Expand the analytics (insights) from  data with more functions/graphs
 - Dump data to a db for further analysis
-- Provide binaries for linux
+- Compile it as a standalone app and provide binaries for win/linux
 - Enhance ux/ui